 The Five Demands

-The Five Demands, as they were come to be known, were not some sinister, 'masterplan' as the prison's turnkeys, unburdened by original thought, seemed to believe was a cunning plan to immediately wrest total control of the H-Blocks from the POA to the command structures of the INLA and PIRA.
-In reality, the Five Demands were a model of fairness that although reflecting the very different 'crimes' and prisoners inhabiting the H-Blocks, compared to, for instance, a UK local or High-Security Prison, the Five Demands would apply across the board in N Irish prisons, accommodating Loyalist inmates and ODCs (a definition for non-political prisoners whose concept could only have originated at the POA's original thinkers program).
+The Five Demands, as they were come to be known, were not some sinister, 'masterplan' as the prison's turnkeys, unburdened by original thought, seemed to believe was a cunning plan to immediately wrest total control of the H-Blocks from the POA (Prison Officers Association, the warders' reactionary trade union) to the command structures of the INLA and PIRA.
+In reality, the Five Demands were a model of fairness that although reflecting the very different 'crimes' and prisoners inhabiting the H-Blocks, compared to, for instance, a UK local or High-Security Prison, the Five Demands would apply across the board in northern Irish prisons, accommodating Loyalist inmates and ODCs ('ordinary decent criminals' - a POA term).

 The H-Block Hunger Strikers' Five demands were:

 - The right not to wear a prison uniform;